micheles/micheles.github.io/_posts/2014-08-02-database-migrations.md

 The current version of OpenQuake (OpenQuake 1.0) does not support database migrations.
 That means than an user upgrading to a newer version of OpenQuake must create a new database from scratch and cannot use the results in the old database.
+Actually the current upgrade procedure *destroys* the database.
 This is clearly far from ideal.

 Actually, internally at GEM we use a migration mechanism, so that we may upgrade our database to work with newer versions of OpenQuake